PowerDNS-Admin/pda-next/docs/wiki/configuration/settings/environment-settings.md

 This setting is only used if `PDA_EMAIL_BACKEND` is set to `django.core.mail.backends.smtp.EmailBackend`.

 See https://docs.djangoproject.com/en/3.1/ref/settings/#email-use-ssl for more information.

+#### PDA_ENV_TYPE | type = string | None

+Default: 'production'

+The type of environment that the application is running in.
+This setting is used to determine which path to take in the course of various operations.
+For example, if this is set to 'development', then the application will use the built-in Django development server to serve the application.
+If this is set to 'production', then the application will use the Gunicorn HTTP/WSGI server to serve the application.

 #### PDA_GOOGLE_ANALYTICS_ID | type = string | None